 I love summer in Sutton.
-There is loads to see and do, including doing nothing, so to help you pick and choose here is my top ten list :
+There is loads to see and do, including doing nothing!
+But to help you pick and choose here is my personal Sutton top ten:

 Hike on the Sutton massif.
 There are over 250km of trails and circuits of all types of difficulty and length.
 Trails are managed by a number of different organizations including PENS and Réserve naturelle des Montagnes-Vertes.
-Day passes are required which can be bought at the trail head, the Tourist office in the village or here at the B&B.
+Day passes are required and are available here, at the B&B.

 Visit a vineyard.
-Sutton is located on La Route des Vins – a signposted route linking 18 vineyards.
-Each has their own particular attraction but I particularly like Domaine des Côtes d’Ardoise for its beautiful outdoor sculpture exhibition, L’Orpailleur for its wine museum, Domaine Bresee (right on our doorstep) for its delicious rosé and Chapelle Ste Agnès for its breathtaking location.
+Sutton is located on La Route des Vins – a signposted route linking 22 vineyards.
+Each has their own particular attraction but I particularly like Domaine des Côtes d’Ardoise for its beautiful outdoor sculpture exhibition, Le Vignoble du Ruisseau for its stunning tasting room, Domaine Bresee (right on our doorstep) for its delicious rosé and Chapelle Ste Agnès for its breathtaking location.
 During the week it is worth checking the opening hours.

 Cycle the Mont Sutton circuit.
 With its rolling hills Sutton is not for the faint of heart but keen cyclists flock to Sutton for the challenge of the Mont Sutton circuits and the Jay Peak circuit just over the US border.
 You can rent bicycles at Boutique CINETIK in the village and we have a special discount arrangement for our B&B guests.